4puppies/Clustering-Zebrafish-Neurons/README.md

 You're going to need to have Python installed on your computer, as well as ```pip```/```pip3``` in order to install the scipy, sklearn, matplotlib, and numpy libraries.
 Instructions for installing Python and pip are found [here](https://github.com/BurntSushi/nfldb/wiki/Python-&-pip-Windows-installation).

-Once you have Python and pip, go ahead and use pip download the following:
+Once you have Python and pip, go ahead and use pip to download the following:

 * sklearn
 * scipy